 I have a friend, NT, who used to make me sit through all kinds of rom-com nonsense.
 You know the basic plot: boy meets girl, loads of drama (comedic and otherwise) ensues, and then they end up together.
 Annoyingly, NT lived one of those romcoms.

 The tale of how she got together with the One is pretty epic.
 She met M on the 1st day of university.
-They were together throughout the 3 years of uni but they broke up shortly after she returned home.
+They were together throughout the 3 years of uni but broke up just after they finished.
 2 years later, they had a chance encounter on a street on which he should not have been, resulting in a declaration of undying love.
 It transpired that M was due to move back home to Devon within the next month, leaving NT with a sliding-doors-decision to make.
 They’ve now been married for over 23 years and have a boy and a girl.

 Being in love and living with someone is my idealised set-up.
 I suspect I’m so enamoured with the idea because I’ve never felt like I have properly lived it; spending most of my childhood and half my adolescence wishing I’d been born into such a union.